 Do-it-yourself solutions are effective and cheap.
 You may even have all the ingredients needed in your house already.
 As always, please test these creations on a small piece of material in case of damage.

 Baking Soda and Vinegar Solution

 A natural, all-purpose cleaner is baking soda mixed with vinegar.
 Clean the area with cat urine by sprinkling baking soda over the area then pouring vinegar until it fizzes.
 Then scrub and wipe with paper towels.
 Quick, easy and cheap.

 After using a DIY to clean the area, it’s time to DIY to remove the leftover odor.
 Try mixing 2 tablespoons of peroxide with 2 drops of dish soap.
 Scrub the mixture into the area and blot it out.

-The methods above are all great ways to clean cat urine and to deodorize to take away the smell.
+The methods above are all great ways to get rid of cat urine and to deodorize to take away the smell of cat urine.
 Cats are a little funny on where they go to the bathroom.
 The best method for dealing with unwanted cat urine is to prevent it in the first place, so here are some quick tips on preventing our cats from urinating outside the litter box.